Gulkovva19/gulkovva19/README.md

 - 🔭 I’m currently working on JavaScript and ReactJS
 - 🌱 I’m currently learning TypeScript and JS improvements
-- 💬 Ask me about tech, no-code, painting and skeytbord
+- 💬 Ask me about tech, no-code, painting and skateboard
 - ⚡ Technologies: React, Redux.